asweigart/hobson/README.md

 **Are there drawing functions for circles, ellipses, and arcs?**

 No. Only for lines.
-HobsonPy is primarily about making simple GUIs, which usually only have lines and rectangles.
+Hobson is primarily about making simple GUIs, which usually only have lines and rectangles.

 **Is there a flood fill drawing function?**